LinuxAether/LinuxAether/README.md

 ## License

-Linux Aether is released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Linux Aether is released under the [AGPL-3.0 license](https://www.gnu.org/licenses/agpl-3.0.en.html)].
 You are free to use, modify, and distribute this software under the terms of this license.

 ---